jemc/wires/README.md

 Wires is a work in progress.

-Copyright 2013 \: Joe McIlvain
+Copyright 2013 \: Joe McIlvain.
 All rights reserved.